Ukrainian identity card

-The Ukrainian identity card or passport of the citizen of Ukraine (also known as the Internal Passport or Passport Card; Паспорт громадянина України) is an identity document issued to citizens of Ukraine.
-Every Ukrainian citizen aged 14 or above that permanently resides in Ukraine must possess an identity card issued by the State Migration Service.
-Ukrainian identity cards can be used as a travel document to enter Ukraine, Georgia (if arriving directly from Ukraine), Moldova (only one entry/exit from/to Ukraine), Russia and Turkey.

-Identity cards are valid for 10 years (or 4 years, if issued for citizens aged between 14 and 18) and afterwards must be exchanged for a new document.

-Current identity card

-The current Ukrainian identity card takes the form of a credit card sized plastic card with an integrated contactless microchip on which personal data is held.
-The top of the card bears the coat of arms of Ukraine, the name of the country, and the words "Passport of the[sic] Citizen of Ukraine" in both Ukrainian and English.
+The Ukrainian identity card (sometimes called "internal passport") takes the form of a credit card sized plastic card with an integrated contactless microchip on which personal data is held.
+The top of the card bears the coat of arms of Ukraine, the name of the country, and the words "Passport of the Citizen of Ukraine"[sic] in both Ukrainian and English.
 The flag of Ukraine appears in the top right corner of the card, whilst the international symbol for biometric documents can be found in the top left corner.

 The front of the card bears a black and white laser embossed image of the holder, their signature and the following key personal details in both Ukrainian and English (Latin script):